 - Freshly ground black pepper and salt, to taste

 - Roast the vegetables: Preheat oven to 425 degrees Fahrenheit.
-Toss the chopped potatoes and carrots in 2 tablespoons olive oil and arrange them in a single layer on a (preferably rimmed) baking sheet.
-Bake for 35 minutes, tossing every 15 minutes, until the vegetables are tender and golden.
+Toss the chopped potatoes and carrots in 2 tablespoons olive oil and arrange them in a single layer on a large, rimmed baking sheet.
+Bake for 30 to 35 minutes, tossing halfway, until the vegetables are tender and golden.

 - Cook the lentils: In a medium saucepan, bring the broth (or water) to boil and add lentils.
 Cover, reduce heat and simmer for 30 to 35 minutes, until tender.
 Drain the lentils, return to pot, remove bay leaf and cover.